-An online conference for the love to Higher Ed WEBSITES!
+An online conference for the love of Higher Ed WEBSITES!

 I launched this blog 13 years ago as I was working as a web editor for a college in New Jersey.
 Back in 2005, social media was just an experiment and blogs were the next big thing.
 The Web had just started to become read AND write.